Entertainment

-An important aspect of entertainment is the audience, which turns a private recreation or leisure activity into entertainment.
-The audience may have a passive role, as in the case of persons watching a play, opera, television show, or film; or the audience role may be active, as in the case of games, where the participant/audience roles may be routinely reversed.
-Entertainment can be public or private, involving formal, scripted performance, as in the case of theatre or concerts; or unscripted and spontaneous, as in the case of children's games.
-Most forms of entertainment have persisted over many centuries, evolving due to changes in culture, technology, and fashion, for example with stage magic.
-Films and video games, although they use newer media, continue to tell stories, present drama, and play music.
-Festivals devoted to music, film, or dance allow audiences to be entertained over a number of consecutive days.
+A key aspect of entertainment is the audience, which transforms a private recreation or leisure activity into entertainment.
+The audience may have a passive role, as in people watching a play, opera, television show, or film; or an active role, as in games, where participant and audience roles can interchange.
+Entertainment can be public or private, involving formal, scripted performances such as theatre or concerts, or unscripted and spontaneous, as with children's games.
+Most forms of entertainment have persisted for centuries, evolving due to cultural, technological, and fashion changes, as seen with stage magic.
+Films and video games, though using newer media, continue to tell stories, present drama, and play music.
+Festivals devoted to music, film, or dance entertain audiences over consecutive days.

-Some entertainment, such as public executions, are now illegal in most countries.
-Activities such as fencing or archery, once used in hunting or war, have become spectator sports.
-In the same way, other activities, such as cooking, have developed into performances among professionals, staged as global competitions and then broadcast for entertainment.
-What is entertainment for one group or individual may be regarded as work or an act of cruelty by another.
+Some entertainment, such as public executions, is now illegal in most countries.
+Activities like fencing or archery, once used in hunting or war, have become spectator sports.
+Similarly, other activities, such as cooking, have evolved into performances among professionals, staged as global competitions, and broadcast for entertainment.
+What is entertaining for one group or individual may be considered work or cruelty by another.

-The familiar forms of entertainment have the capacity to cross over different media and have demonstrated a seemingly unlimited potential for creative remix.
-This has ensured the continuity and longevity of many themes, images, and structures.
+Familiar forms of entertainment can cross over into different media and have demonstrated seemingly unlimited potential for creative remix, ensuring the continuity and longevity of many themes, images, and structures.

 Etymology

-The Oxford English Dictionary gives Latin and French origins for the word "entertain", including inter (among) + tenir (to hold) as derivations, giving translations of "to hold mutually" or "to hold intertwined" and "to engage, keep occupied, the attention thoughts or time (of a person)".
-It also provides words like "merry-making", "pleasure", "delight", as well as "to receive as a guest and show hospitality to".
+The Oxford English Dictionary gives Latin and French origins for the word "entertain", including inter (among) + tenir (to hold) as derivations, giving translations of "to hold mutually" or "to hold intertwined" and "to engage, keep occupied, the attention, thoughts, or time (of a person)".
+It also provides words like "merry-making", "pleasure", and "delight", as well as "to receive as a guest and show hospitality to".
 It cites a 1490 usage by William Caxton.